Common Syntax Errors

 is a description of the data types, number, and order of function parameters and return value.

-.
+to be a NUMBER.
 Where a NUMBER was either a decimal or integer.

 In most cases, this did not make sense.
 For example, what is element number 1.75?